-[0081] The present invention has been described in terms of one or more preferred embodiments, and it should be appreciated that many equivalents, alternatives, variations, and modifications, aside from those expressly stated, are possible and within the scope of the invention.
+[0053] The present invention has been described in terms of one or more preferred embodiments, and it should be appreciated that many equivalents, alternatives, variations, and modifications, aside from those expressly stated, are possible and within the scope of the invention.

-1. A method for monitoring airflow in a subject's airway using an ultrasound system, the steps of the method comprising:
+1. A method for monitoring airflow in a trachea using an ultrasound system, the steps of the method comprising:

-- (a) selecting a region-of-interest in a subject that includes an anatomical region corresponding to the subject's airway; - (b) acquiring Doppler ultrasound signals from the regionof-interest using an ultrasound system and providing the Doppler ultrasound signals to a computer system; - (c) comparing the Doppler ultrasound signals to baseline signal data, generating output that indicates a characteristic of airflow in the subject's airway; and - (d) providing the output to a user.
+- (a) selecting a region-of-interest in a subject that includes a tracheal wall of the subject; - (b) acquiring Doppler ultrasound signals from the regionof-interest and providing the Doppler ultrasound signals to a computer system; - (c) providing baseline signal data to the computer system; - (d) comparing a parameter of the Doppler ultrasound signals to a similar parameter in baseline signal data using the computer system; - (e) identifying with the computer system when the parameter of the acquired Doppler ultrasound signals differs from the similar parameter of the baseline signal data by a selected threshold amount; and - wherein an alarm is provided to a user when the parameter of the acquired Doppler ultrasound signals is identified as differing from the similar parameter of the baseline signal data by the selected threshold amount.